• Permanent Exhibitions

 NEMNESIA

-May 2, 2024 to June 2, 2024
+May 2, 2024 to June 2 23, 2024 (extended)

 NEMNESIA, or “black amnesia” addresses the loss of connection and information that black women experience in their bodies, as a consequence of the society in which they inhabit.
 It is a journey through pain, love, introspection, healing, celebration of the identity and resistance of black women in Panamanian society through different artistic proposals presented by Jhojaddy Ramírez and Mahogany Niles.